 Jean Millet Painting the Noble Poor Person.

-In Jean-François Millet's The Angelus was reproduced in the 19th and 20th centuries.
-Salvador Dalí was fascinated by this work and wrote an analysis of it, The Tragic Myth of The Angelus of Millet.
-Dalí was of the opinion that the two figures were praying over their buried child, rather than to the Angelus.
-Dalí was so insistent on this fact that an X-ray was done of the canvas, confirming his suspicions: the painting contains a painted-over geometric shape like a coffin.
+In Jean-Francois Millet's The Angelus was reproduced in the nineteenth and twentieth centuries.
+Salvador Dalí was so fascinated by this artwork that he wrote an analysis of it, The Tragic Myth of The Angelus of Millet.
+Dalí was of the opinion that the two figures were praying over their buried child, rather than to the just Praying the Angelus.
+Dalí was so unshakable on this fact that he demanded an X-ray be done of the canvas, and confirming what he believed all along, the painting indeed contains a painted-over geometric shape like a pine box coffin.

 After 1849, Jean-François Millet was mainly based in Barbizon, where he befriended Theodore Rousseau and other members of the Barbizon School.
 Under their influence, he devoted the latter part of his career to landscape painting.

-The mystic Jean-François Millet was an important source of inspiration for Vincent van Gogh, particularly during his early period.
+The mystic Jean-Francois Millet was an important source of inspiration for Vincent van Gogh, particularly during his early period.
 Millet and his work are mentioned many times in Vincent's letters to his brother Theo.
-Jean-François Millet's late landscapes would serve as influential points of reference to Claude Monet's paintings of the coast of Normandy; his structural and symbolic content influenced Georges Seurat as well.
+Van Gogh copied, in his distinctive painting style, The Sower, that had been painted by Millet also as The Sower.
+Jean-François Millet's late landscapes would serve as influential reference points for Claude Monet's paintings of the Normandy coast, his structural and symbolic content influenced Georges Seurat as well.

 Art Movement History: Barbizon School, Naturalism, Realism